A six-week program covering principles of object-oriented programming (basic to advanced) and design patterns in Python

 download the program's brochure.

-What if I cannot make the live class meetings?
+What if cannot make it to every online synchronous class meeting?

 Online: Async (Sync-Option) Section